symplicitybrasil-uxui/Frontend-Test-mock/README.md

 And that's your test.

-At the end of the due date, please, *submit your code in your github account and add the README.md document* with the instructions to run your project whether it's deployed in some place (e.g. Heroku) or to build it locally in our machines.
+You have until the deadline to send you code.
+Please *submit your code in your github account and add the README.md document* with the instructions to run your project whether it's deployed in some place (e.g. Heroku) or to build it locally in our machines.

-If you have any doubts about the test, suit yourself and get in touch with us on **uxui@symplicity.com**.
+If you have any questions about the test, suit yourself and get in touch with us on **uxui@symplicity.com**.

 Good luck!